aeszyman/ARTH312/bibliography.md

 Boynton, Susan and Diane J. Reilly, eds. _Resounding Images: Medieval Intersections of Art, Music, and Sound_.
 Brepols, 2015.

+Brown, Katharine Reynolds, Dafydd Kidd, and Charles T. Little. _From Attila to Charlemagne: Arts of the Early Medieval Period in the Metropolitan Museum of Art_.
+The Metropolitan Museum of Art, 2000.

 Brown, Peter Scott.
 "The Chrismon and the Liturgy of Dedication in Romanesque Sculpture." _Gesta_ 56.2 (Fall 2017): 199-223.

 Daniel E. Bornstein, ed. _Medieval Christianity_.
 Minneapolis, MN: Fortress Press, c2009.
 UR